TheOrangehat/chrome_home_page/README.md

 2. Open the `index.html` file in your web browser to see your customized homepage.
 3. Customize the appearance and functionality of your new tab page by editing the CSS files in the `css` folder and the JavaScript files in the `src` folder according to your preferences.

-## Contributing
+## Contribution Guidelines

-Contributions are welcome!
-If you'd like to improve this project or report issues, please open an [issue](../../issues) or submit a [pull request](../../pulls).
+We encourage contributions!
+If you wish to enhance this project or report any issues, please open an [issue](../../issues) or submit a [pull request](../../pulls).
+Please make sure to adhere to our [Contributing Guidelines](CONTRIBUTING.md) for a smooth collaborative experience.

+## Code of Conduct

+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment for all contributors.

 ## License